Sommos/sommos/README.md

 <p align="center">
   Hi, I'm Samuel.
-I enjoy working on new tools, and building AI, ML and image recognition programs.
+I enjoy working on new tools and building programs for encryption, steganography, and image recognition.
 </p>

 <p align="center">